heiEzekiel/Learning-Journey-Planning-System/README.md

 # Project Description

-BananaOrange is a Learning Journey Planning System (LJPS) which aims to guide staff on courses they can take to assist them for their upcoming new positions or in a different area within the organisation.
+Learning Journey Planning System (LJPS) aims to guide staff on courses they can take to assist them for their upcoming new positions or in a different area within the organisation.

 # Technologies